 The "Golden Record" on the Voyager spacecraft.
 The ultimate, physically instantiated, "Desert Island Disk".
 Featuring Valya Balkanska, Chuck Berry ("Send more Chuck Berry"), Bach, Pygmy, Gamelan, Stravinsky, and Blind Willie Johnson, but not the Beatles because EMI objected.
 There's good info in the Wikipedia article on the Voyager Golden Record, and the following link allows you to play all the content (click on the large round object in the upper left).

 Wardell Gray (1921-1955) is one of my favorite saxophone players; here's some miscellaneous trivia and commentary about him.

 The entire melody to Twisted (the song with Annie Ross lyrics made famous by Joni Mitchell) is Wardell's composition and **improvised solo** over a bebop blues chord progression (many people are surprised to discover it's not a Joni Mitchell composition).
 In addition to the released take, there are 4 alternate versions; transcriptions of all of them are available at Jeff Rzepiela's excellent website.
 One of the alternate takes (JRC46A ) had not been previously released on the Prestige "Wardell Gray Memorial" CD.

 Recordings such as The Chase (this version has a little rehearsal at the beginning not on the released version) and The Hunt are often described as "duels" or "battles" or "cutting contests"; that seems inappropriate in this case.
 They seem to me to be more of a cooperative work, where Wardell and Dexter Gordon are having a blast completing each others melodic lines (a continuous melody without circular breathing!).
-I expect that what went on in some of the late night jam sessions one reads about was much more competetive)
+I expect that what went on in some of the late night jam sessions one reads about was much more competitive :-).

 Wardell's "The Hunt" is mentioned repeatedly in Jack Kerouac's "On the Road" (in my Signet paperback edition, at least on pages 94 and 105).
 "They ate voraciously as Dean, sandwich in hand, stood bowed and jumping before the big phonograph, listening to a wild bop record I had just bought called "The Hunt", with Dexter Gordon and Wardell Gray blowing their tops before a screaming audience that gave the record fantastic frenzied volume".